 Your credit score is certainly going to play a key role in what type of loan you can get and what rates you might qualify for, but every lender sets their own criteria for evaluating credit.
 While one lender may consider only borrowers with 580 scores and above, the next may accept a score lower than 580.
 Find out the minimum credit scores for a FHA mortgage today.

-First-time buyers especially should understand the multitude of options available for those with bad credit.
+First-time buyers especially should understand the multitude of options available for those looking to buy a house with bad credit.
 Doing your homework, shopping around and choosing the mortgage product that’s right for you will set you on a solid path to owning a home and keeping current with mortgage payments.

 References